-Parrot poop should remain green in color with specs or streaks of white and be accompanied by colorless urine.
-This indicates that the bird is properly digesting its food and has no obvious health issues.
-However, if the parrot’s droppings are red, pea-green, yellow, or otherwise discolored, this could be problematic.
+Their poop should be green with specs or streaks of white and accompanied by colorless urine.
+This shows that a parrot is digesting its food correctly and has no obvious health concerns.

 Healthy Parrot Poop Color

-The green and white portions should be equal.
-There should be enough urine to make a wet ring around the poop.
-You don’t need to spend hours a day examining the droppings.
-Instead, peek in once a week to check the:
+The green and white portions should be equal, with enough urine to form a wet ring around the poop.

 What Does Parrot Poop Look Like?

-- Surrounded by liquid.
-A parrot pees and poops at the same time, so the consistency may be watery
+- It’s surrounded by liquid.
+A parrot pees and poops together, leading to a watery consistency.

 - Tube-like in shape.
-The poop itself will be short and tubular
+The poop will be short and tubular.

 - Firm in texture.
-You can tell if the poop looks firm and well packed
+The poop looks firm and well-packed.

-- Urates should be white/chalky in appearance.
-Other colors may indicate problems
+- Urates should be white/chalky.
+Other colors may indicate problems.

 Why Is My Parrot’s Poop Loose?

-Your bird’s poop may lack firmness if it’s recently eaten watery food.
-This includes:
+A parrot’s poop may lack firmness if it’s recently eaten moisture-rich food, such as:

-This will be healthy for your parrot, and watery poop isn’t a bad sign.
-It just reflects a mild change in the parrot’s diet.
-Stools will always be firmer when the parrot has eaten seeds, nuts, or other fiber-heavy foods.
+Watery poop isn’t a problem if it reflects a modest dietary change.
+Stools will naturally be firmer when the parrot has eaten seeds, nuts, or fiber-dense foods.